toni-moreno/syncflux/README.md

 #  "hamonitor" => enables syncflux as a daemon to sync
 #                2 Influx 1.X OSS db and sync data between them
 #                when needed (does active monitoring )
-#  "copy" => launch syncflux as a new process to copy data
+#  "copy" => executes syncflux as a new process to copy data
 #            between master and slave databases
+#  "replicashema" => executes syncflux as a new process to create
+#             the database/s and all its related retention policies
+#  "fullcopy" => does database/rp replication and after does a data copy

 [General]
  # ------------------------